robybozz/mrnugget.github.com/source/_posts/2012-06-20-how-i-used-98840-commands-less-and-saved-4-seconds.markdown

 end
 ```

-And adding movies took suspiciously long, longer than I thought it would and
+Adding movies took suspiciously long, longer than I thought it would.
-looking at it now it's pretty easy to tell why: it was exactly that small change
+Looking at it now it's pretty easy to tell why: it was exactly that small change
 that lowered the speed of my importing process, I *did* cache the member score
 in *every* prefix set and then used in the `REDIS.zadd` line.
 Every time a movie
 was added, for each of its prefixes the score of the correspondent sorted set